 Hunger is also one of the main reasons so many diets fail.

-Some, diet supplements can help and, if you discount prescription medication, all of the best diet supplements are powered by natural ingredients.
+Some, diet supplements that suppress appetite can help and, if you discount prescription medication, all of the best diet supplements are powered by natural ingredients.
 However, although diet pills offer a portable and convenient way to control hunger.

 There are other ways to naturally suppress your appetite and we thought it may help our readers if we shared our top 5.